 - Leaders that are too quick to make decisions without forming a broad-based consensus risk alienating other stakeholders with direct (or indirect) interest in their decisions.

 - A deliberative approach to decision-making is advantageous, but too much deliberation can cause leaders to become indecisive and unable to advance organizational goals.

-The COVID-19 pandemic highlighted the importance of resilience to the success of modern businesses.
+The COVID-19 pandemic has highlighted the importance of resilience to the success of modern businesses.
 Despite the eventual end of the public health crisis, businesses will still need to have resilient processes and plans in place to withstand unexpected crises with the least operational disruption.
-Doing so not only helps to preserve their long-term growth and success, but also demonstrates to employees that they can feel confident and secure in their leadership's ability to overcome serious challenges.
+Doing so not only helps to preserve their long-term growth and success, but also demonstrates to employees that they can feel confident and secure in their leadership’s ability to overcome serious challenges.

 - Employees that feel cared for and supported are much more likely to stay in their roles despite disruptions, creating needed stability for organizations in crisis.